asif-shahriar11/Predicting-faulty-flowmeters/README.md

 ### Solution

 Multiple models were tested.
-Among them XGBoost performer best. which is a regularizing gradient boosting framework.
+Among them the best performing model was *XGBoost*, which is a regularizing gradient boosting framework.
 Confusion matrix and accuracy of the models are added.

 | Model            |    Support Vector Machine    |        Logistics Regression        |             XGBoost              |
 | ---------------- | :--------------------------: | :--------------------------------: | :------------------------------: |